Faster estimation of dynamic discrete choice models using index invertibility: Introduction

 As computational efficiency motivates our estimator, it is natural to explore the magnitude of possible computational benefits.
 Section \ref{sec:rank_Sigma} provides some theoretical insights on this question.
 Recall that the computational gains arise from imposing the constraints $\Sigma_0\boldsymbol{\gamma}(\theta_0)=0$.
 Thus a key determinant of the computational benefits of our estimator is the rank of $\Sigma_0$: the larger the rank of $\Sigma_0$, the more restrictions $\Sigma_0\boldsymbol{\gamma}(\theta_0)=0$ places on $\theta_0$.
 Using the definition of $\Sigma_0$ (equation \eqref{eq:sigma0}), we develop a series of results on the rank of $\Sigma_0$.
 Our results suggest two situations where the computational gains of our method will be large: either in the presence of many continuous covariates, or in the presence of at least one continuous covariate that satisfies a particular rectangular support condition.
 Our results also suggest that the rank of $\Sigma_0$ may decrease with the number of indices required to attain index invertibility.

-To illustrate the advantages of our method, we consider a Monte Carlo experiment based on the econometric model of \textcite{toivanen2005market}.
-This paper estimates a dynamic model of firm entry into the U.K. fast food market between 1991 and 1995.
-In this model, firm profits from entry are determined by market size, which is modeled as depending on a long vector of socio-economic variables \parencite[e.g.,][]{bresnahan1991entry,toivanen2005market,aguirregabiria2020identification}.
-Due to the availability of these continuous socio-economic variables, our method is able to feasibly apply 8 restrictions to the payoff parameter vector $\theta\in\mathbb{R}^{11}$.
+To illustrate the advantages of our method, we consider a Monte Carlo experiment based on the utility function specification of \textcite{toivanen2005market}.\footnote{We consider a single-agent model instead of the two-agent model in \textcite{toivanen2005market}.} They estimate a dynamic model of firm entry into the U.K. fast food market between 1991 and 1995.
+In their model, firm profits from entry are determined by market size, which is modeled as depending on a long vector of socio-economic variables \parencite[e.g.,][]{bresnahan1991entry,toivanen2005market,aguirregabiria2020identification}.
+Due to the availability of these continuous socio-economic variables, our method is able to feasibly apply 8 restrictions to the 11-dimensional payoff parameter vector.
 Specifically, we consider two standard estimators as target estimators for our method: one based on the approach of \textcite{bajari2011simple}, the other on \textcite{arcidiacono2011conditional}.
-By simulating data from this model, we demonstrate that our estimator is, on average, over 21 times computationally more efficient than the standard approaches to estimating the model,\footnote{Our simulations demonstrate two benefits of effectively reducing the dimension of an optimization problem that requires repeated initializations: first, fewer initializations are required to reasonably cover the lower dimensional space; second, the lower dimensional problem is easier to solve \textit{per} initialization.
-In our simulations, roughly, we use three times fewer initializations for the lower dimensional problem, and our estimator is around nine times faster \textit{per} initialization.
+By simulating data from this model, we demonstrate that our estimator is, on average, around 20 times computationally more efficient than the standard approaches to estimating the model,\footnote{Our simulations demonstrate two benefits of effectively reducing the dimension of an optimization problem that requires repeated initializations: first, fewer initializations are required to reasonably cover the lower dimensional space; second, the lower dimensional problem is easier to solve \textit{per} initialization.
+In our simulations, roughly, we use three times fewer initializations for the lower dimensional problem, and our estimator is around six times faster \textit{per} initialization.
 Of course, while the number of required initializations may increase exponentially with the dimension of the optimization problem, it remains at the user's discretion and may be parallelized.} and provide empirical validation of our main theoretical result.